 One particular feature of RL is that the statistical model that relates the states and the actions is unknown (model-free).
 The learning takes place on the fly using trajectories sampled from the MDP to estimate the optimal policy $\pi^* $.
 This can be accomplished either by directly optimizing a parametric model of $\pi$ or via learning the SA-VF.
-This results in two families of algorithms: policy gradient RL and value-based RL \cite{sutton2018reinforcement} and, as we mentioned in the introduction, the latter family is the focus of this manuscript.
-Value-based RL is founded in non-parametric methods that try to estimate $\bbQ$, the optimal $Q$-matrix of the MDP, with the $Q$-learning algorithm being the originally deployed approach.
+This results in two families of algorithms: policy gradient RL and value-based RL \cite{sutton2018reinforcement}, the latter of which is the focus of this manuscript as mentioned in the introduction.
+Value-based RL is founded in non-parametric methods that try to estimate $\bbQ^\star$, the optimal $Q$-matrix of the MDP, with the $Q$-learning being the original approach.
 While works remarkably well when the cardinalities $C_\ccalS$ and $C_\ccalA$ are small, in more complex environments where the state and actions involve multiple dimensions, the size of the $Q$-matrix grows exponentially, hindering the adoption of non-parametric $Q$-learning.
-Parsimonious parametric alternatives (such as linear models and NNs) that approximate the VF via the estimation of a finite set of parameters were put forth to alleviate the high-dimensionality problem.
-More specifically, linear models postulates schemes of the form $[\hbQ]_{s,a}\!=\!Q_{\beta}(s, a)\!=\!\bbphi(s, a)^\top \bbbeta$, where $\bbphi(s, a)\in \reals^P$ is the set of $P$ features that defines a particular state-action pair and $\bbbeta\in \reals^P$ are the parameters/weights to be estimated.
-Ideally, when defining the features these VF methods try to exploit the structure of the $Q$-matrix $\bbQ$ to leverage compact representations that scale to larger state and action spaces.
+Parsimonious parametric alternatives, such as linear models and NNs, that approximate the VF via the estimation of a finite set of parameters were put forth to alleviate the high-dimensionality problem.
+More specifically, linear models postulate schemes of the form $[\hbQ]_{s,a}\!=\!Q_{\beta}(s, a)\!=\!\bbphi(s, a)^\top \bbbeta$, where $\bbphi(s, a)\in \reals^P$ is the set of $P$ features that defines a particular state-action pair and $\bbbeta\in \reals^P$ are the parameters/weights to be estimated.
+Ideally, when defining the features these VF methods try to exploit the structure of the $Q$-matrix $\bbQ$ to leverage compact representations that scale to larger state-action spaces.
 On the other hand, NNs are used to leverage more complex (non-linear) mappings to estimate $\hbQ$, so that $[\hbQ]_{s,a}\!=\!Q_{\omega}(s, a)\!=\!\ccalT(\phi (s, a), \bbomega)$, where $\ccalT(\cdot)$ is the NN mapping and $\bbomega$ the parameters of the NN.